radar/by_star/README.markdown

 ## Tomorrow (`tomorrow`)

-*This method has been shown to be shifty when passed a `Date` object, it is recommended that you pass it a `Time` object instead.*
+*This method has been shown to be shifty when passed a `Date` object, it is recommended that you pass it an `ActiveSupport::TimeWithZone` object instead.*

 To find all posts from the day after the current date: